Profile

 • 100g dark chocolate chips

-• half a packet of vanilla powder
+• half a sachet of vanilla sugar

 To finish

-• icing sugar, for dusting
+• icing sugar

 📊 Nutritional Information